 Time-dilation of course is not the subject-matter of an intro-physics course.
 However we argue that it's not a bad idea to provide examples early on nonetheless for two reasons: (i) It's cool; and (ii) The idea of specifying "which clocks" goes hand-in-hand with the idea of specifying "which yardsticks" i.e. your choice of coordinate-system.

 This is therefore a sneaky but hopefully-fun way to deconstruct the notion of "universal time" otherwise implicit in some ancient worldviews (including Newton's).
-The figure at right is example of the kind of problem students might enjoy thinking about, even if it is not going to help them on their intro-physics exams.
+The figure at left is example of the kind of "local-time only" problem that students might enjoy thinking about, even if it is not going to help them on their intro-physics exams.

 Although time-dilation across the breadth of an accelerated object is fun (and potentially confusing) to think about, we don't have tons of everyday applications to offer in this area.
 However, purely kinematic-acceleration as a source of space-time curvature in an accelerated-traveler's coordinate-system (particularly with help from radar-time definitions of simultaneity) is we feel an underutilized pedagogical tool since it can be addressed using only calculus and a few metric equations.